 Poppy seeds are often used in baking and can be found in various food products.
 These tiny black seeds, derived from the opium poppy plant, are rich in essential nutrients like calcium, magnesium, and iron.
 However, it’s worth noting that certain compounds found in poppy seeds can have adverse effects on cats.
 The alkaloids present in poppy seeds can act as central nervous system depressants, leading to sedation or respiratory depression if ingested in large quantities.
 To ensure your cat’s safety, it’s best to avoid giving them poppy seeds altogether.

-When it comes to satisfying your cat’s cravings, there are plenty of safe alternatives to explore.
+3;it comes to satisfying your cat’s cravings, there are plenty of safe alternatives to explore.
 Keep in mind that a balanced and nutritious diet is crucial for their overall well-being.
-Consider incorporating the following options into their meals or as occasional treats:
+Consider incorporating the following options into their meals or as occasional treats:- Fish-based treats or food rich in omega-3 fatty acids for a healthy coat and improved brain function.

 - Lean meats, such as chicken or turkey, as a great source of protein.